Report by Peter Brach

 About This Report

-This report draws on three sources of information: (1) two interviews with Chris Worman, Chief Officer for Global Strategy and Partnerships at GivingTuesday; (2) desk research, with links provided where available, though some data is internal and unpublished; and (3) independent calculations conducted by Propel Philanthropy to test GivingTuesday’s projections.
+This report draws on three sources of information: (1) two interviews with Chris Worman, Chief Officer for Global Strategy and Partnerships at GivingTuesday; (2) desk research, with links provided where available, though some data is internal and unpublished; and (3) independent calculations conducted by Propel Philanthropy.

-Based on percentages rather than numbers, these calculations produced estimates that align closely with GivingTuesday’s projections of new giving.
-Some of the discrepancy arises because Propel Philanthropy’s data relied on publicly available sources, including a U.S. population estimate of 340.1 million people and a 34% awareness rate of the movement in the U.S.—both slightly higher than GT’s figures.
-A key limitation of this report is the inability to predict with precision what proportion of newly aware individuals will donate or at what average amount.
+This report’s calculations are based on a U.S. population estimate of 340.1 million people and a 34% awareness rate of the movement in the U.S. A key limitation of this report is the inability to predict with precision what proportion of newly aware individuals will donate or at what average amount.
 The mathematical estimates presented here should therefore be considered suggestive rather than definitive.

 To provide context, the report includes dedicated sections on supporting factors and limiting factors, offering a balanced view of both the strengths and constraints of these projections.

-- The number of newly aware individuals will likely be in the tens of millions.
+- The number of newly aware individuals will very likely be in the tens of millions.

 - Increasing awareness of GivingTuesday represents a systemic, forward-looking approach to expanding generosity.